chiragvartak/encryption/README.md

 2. That's it.
 That's the only rule you should follow to keep your files always secure.

-## Some Prior Requirements
+## Some Things to Note

 1. I am assuming that you have `gpg` installed and that it is available through the `PATH`.

 2. Also assuming that Sublime Text is installed and that it is available through the `PATH` with the `subl` command.
+With some minor modifications you should be able to use any other editor.
+Just make sure that it is accessible through `PATH` and that it holds the terminal when run.
+Actually this is the reason I am using `subl -w` rather than simply `subl`.

+3. Yet another assumption: I hope you have set the private-public key pairs in your GnuPG.

+4. Never do `Ctrl+C`.
+I haven't considered what happens when you interrupt the program.